-By Gabriele Kuchenbecker, Research Associate, thinc.
+By G.K., Research Associate at thinc.

-The BDS movement draws on the Palestinian international solidarity strategy developed at a BDS conference held in Durban, South Africa in September 2001.
+The BDS movement’s objective is threefold: 1) forcing Israel to comply with international law and end its occupation of Arab land; 2) granting equal rights to Palestinians; and 3) enabling the right of return for all Palestinian refugees.
+The movement draws on the Palestinian international solidarity strategy developed at a BDS conference held in Durban, South Africa in September 2001.
 Here, the international boycott of South Africa by anti-apartheid activists was conflated with the Palestinian struggle against ‘Zionist oppression’.
-This false parallel was drawn based on the desire to subject Israel to the same kind of attack as Apartheid South Africa, with the hope that this would lead to similar results – the downfall of the system.
-The BDS movement’s objective is threefold: 1) forcing Israel to comply with international law and end its ‘occupation’ of ‘Arab land’; 2) granting equal rights to Palestinians; and 3) enabling the right of return for all Palestinian refugees.
+This false parallel was drawn with the desire to subject Israel to the same kind of attack as Apartheid South Africa, in the hope that this would lead to similar results.

-The motion further warns that the BDS movement’s call for an academic and cultural boycott, along with labelling of Israeli products is reminiscent of the Nazi era’s boycott against Jews.
-It is also pointed out that the boycott against Israeli academics, art and science can also be understood as an attempt to restrict the freedom of opinion, and hinder the mutual search for peaceful solutions to the conflict.
+The motion further warns that the BDS movement’s call for an academic and cultural boycott, along with a boycott against Israeli products is reminiscent of the Nazi era’s boycott against Jews.
+It is also pointed out that the boycott against Israeli academics, art and science can be in essence constitutes an attempt to restrict the freedom of opinion, and hinder the mutual search for peaceful solutions to the conflict.
 The motion reiterates Germany’s strong support for the ‘Jewish, democratic State of Israel’ and the two-state solution leading to ‘an independent, democratic and viable Palestinian state’.
 It concludes with a concerted appeal to the German government not to support groups or events that are affiliated with the BDS movement or actively pursue its aims.

 Prime Minister Benjamin Netanyahu welcomed this development, expressing the hope that it may lead to concrete measures to cut funding for pro-BDS groups.
 And Jeremy Issacharoff, Israel’s ambassador to Germany, hailed the motion as ‘an important decision in its own right and especially as it was adopted in a leading parliament in Europe.’
 He added that ‘the decision reflects the understanding that BDS makes no attempt to build bridges, to engage in dialogue and to encourage coexistence for stability and peace between Israel and all its neighbors.’